anakryiko/blog/content/posts/libbpf-v1.md

 Libbpf started out as internal Linux kernel project and inherited some of kernel-specific traits and conventions.
-One of the most prominent and pervasive thoughout API was a convention to return error code embedded into the pointer.
+One of the most prominent and pervasive throughout API was a convention to return error code embedded into the pointer.
 Almost all pointer-returning APIs in libbpf on failure would return error code (one of [many](https://github.com/torvalds/linux/blob/master/include/uapi/asm-generic/errno-base.h) `-Exxx` [values](https://github.com/torvalds/linux/blob/master/include/uapi/asm-generic/errno.h)) encoded as a pointer.
 And while convenient for those